Tuuben/WebGL-examples/README.md

 # WebGL Examples

-Simple examples to help you get started with WebGL.
+Examples to help you add WebGL effects or get started creating your own.

 ## This repo contains examples of